korgon/springboard/README.md

 To get up to speed on this "node" thing and join the development.
 [Ya gotta learn it...](./learn.md)

-##Do it! (todo)
+##Short Term Goals:
+* Easier and maintainable objects (website, module)
+* Modular modules (plug and play)
+* Theme based (templates)
+* Merge conflict prevention

+##To Do
 ####No real order...
+* More documentation
-* unit testing (yuno)!!!
+* Unit testing (yuno)!!!
-* build out api/ui (new site, publish site, integration request(pull))
+* Build out api/ui (new site, publish site, integration request(pull))
-* add site details and screen captures
+* Add site details and screen captures
-* implement simple module mode (use browserify)
+* Implement simple module mode (use browserify)

+##Long Term Ideas:
+**Become friends with other APIs**
+* Integrate with Kanban, and BaseCamp.
+* Create a site ONCE for everyone.
+* Login and API Authentication (json web tokens)
+* Talk to SMC API (if one doesn't exist build it)
+* Get URL for feed data, provide front end for looking at data
-* themes / automockup / previewer (create new api manipulator / modify ajaxcatalog)
+* Themes / Automockup / Previewer (create new api manipulator / modify ajaxcatalog)

-* api authentication (json web tokens)
-* tie into smc (data and feed viewing)?
+**Remove our middlemen where possible**
+* Create our own forms and store the data in a database (replaces formstack)
+* Store and retrieve passwords securely (replaces Teampass)
+* With a bit more work Kanban could be replaced as well

 ##Wish List
 ####Ordered by implementation... mostly...
-* allow for multiple watchers (per site instance)
-* database (mongodb or couchdb)
+* Database (mongodb or couchdb)
-* user class for login (or split project into client/server model)
+* User class for login (or split project into client/server model)
-* online presence
+* Online presence
-* webhooks for github
+* Webhooks (github mostly)
-* socket.io for realtime updating.
+* Socket.io for realtime updating.
-* build out client side with emberjs or angularjs or somesuch
+* Build out client side with emberjs or angularjs or somesuch